jpmolinamatute/arch-stats/README.md

-# Arch Stats

-This project is designed to help archers enhance their performance through data-driven insights.
-By tracking shot accuracy, equipment details, and more, Arch Stats enables archers to monitor progress and make informed decisions.
-The goal is to capture reliable, actionable data and present it to the archer for their analysis.

-To achieve this, the system is divided into four modules, each responsible for specific aspects of data collection, processing, and presentation:

-## System Modules

-### Hardware Module

-This module involves the physical components needed for data collection:

-* Raspberry Pi as the central processing unit.
-* Sensors embedded in the archer's bow and the target, connected to the Raspberry Pi.
-(Specific sensor types will be determined later.)
-* Bluetooth Low Energy (BLE) Beacons.
-* Bluetooth tags for equipment identification.

-### Sensor Data Collection Module

-This module includes three Rust applications and a PostgreSQL database running on the Raspberry Pi:

-* arrow_reader: Handles arrow registration and programming.
-* bow_reader: Collects and processes data from target sensors during target setup.
-* shot_reader: Records shot details from bow and target sensors during archers' shots.

-### Personal and Registration Module

-This module manages user registration and equipment setup via:

-* A Python web server running on the Raspberry Pi.
-The Python code will compiled using CPython
-* A WebUI built with Angular, served by the Python server.

-### Data Visualization and Analysis Module

-Provides multiple charts & tools to query archers data for their analysis so that they draw a conclusion about their performance:

-* A Python web server.
-* A WebUI for presenting analysis, also built with Angular and integrated into the Python server.
+# Arch Stats: Analyzing Archery Performance Through Data

+## Background

+Practicing archery can feel inconsistent: some days, I see improvement; other days, it feels like I’ve hit a plateau—or even regressed.
+Tracking performance is challenging due to the numerous variables influencing each shot.

+## The Problem

+I need a method to objectively measure and track my archery performance over time.

+## The Solution

+To address this, the solution involves:

+1. Identifying measurable variables that impact performance.
+2. Consistently collecting data on these variables.
+3. Recording the data over time.
+4. Presenting the information in an intuitive, actionable format.

+## The App

+The application, Arch Stats, helps archers improve by providing data-driven insights.
+By tracking shot accuracy, equipment details, and other metrics, it enables archers to monitor progress and make informed decisions.

+## Actors

+* Archer: A WebUI user who registers and competes in tournaments, and reviews their own performance data.
+* Tournament Organizer: A WebUI user who creates and manages tournaments and register new archers.

+## Epic Overview

+To achieve this, the app includes four epics for data collection, processing, and presentation:

+### Hardware Integration

+This epic enable Archer and Tournament Organizer to utilize hardware components for data collection this includes:

+* Raspberry Pi: Serves as the central processing unit.
+* Sensors: Embedded in the bow and target, connected to the Raspberry Pi.
+* Bluetooth Low Energy (BLE) Beacons: Used for short-range communication.
+* Bluetooth Tags: Identify equipment during data collection.
+* The Frame: Holds the sensors and Raspberry Pi in place.

+The goal of this Epic is to organize all user stories related to sensors, Raspberry Pi and the frame

+#### Out of Scope

+any software or coding

+### Data collection & storage

+This epic enables Archer to collect & store their metrics through sensors during shooting.
+This includes:

+* Rust Applications:
+  * arrow_reader: Registers and programs arrows.
+  * bow_reader: Collects data from bow sensors during setup.
+  * target_reader: Records details of each shot.
+* PostgreSQL Database: Stores the collected data.

+#### Out of Scope

+Any data processing or visualization

+### Archer & tournament management

+This epic enables Tournament Organizer to register new archers in the system and add them to tournaments.
+This includes registering the archer's personal and equipment details.
+This will be done through:

+* Python Web Server: Serves the interface (compiled with CPython).
+* WebUI: Built with Angular for a user-friendly interaction.

+### Data visualization & analysis

+This epic enables Archers to analyze their metrics & performance with visual aids, this includes:

+* Python Web Server: Processes data for visualization. (compiled with CPython).
+* WebUI: Displays user-friendly analytics, built with Angular.

 ## Workflow

+### Archer Registration

-1. Archer Registration: Archers register in the system through the WebUI using Google OAuth authentication.
-During registration, they provide the following details:
+Archers register using Google OAuth and provide:

-   * Full name.
+* Full name, email, and gender.
-   * Email.
-   * Gender (male, female, no_specify).
-   * Archery style (e.g., compound, traditional, barebow, Olympic).
+* Archery style (e.g., compound, traditional, Olympic).
 * Bow poundage.
-   * NFC programming for each arrow (via the arrow_reader app) and collect the following arrow information:
-      * length
-      * weight
-      * diameter
-      * spine
+* Arrow specifications (length, weight, diameter, spine) via NFC programming using arrow_reader.

+### Tournament Creation

-2. Tournament Creation: Tournaments can be created with the status "open" if no other tournaments are currently active.
-The number of lanes is set with a maximum capacity (e.g., five lanes, two archers per lane).
+Tournaments are created with a status of "open" (if no others are active).
+Organizers specify the number of lanes (e.g., five lanes, two archers per lane).

+### Tournament Registration

-3. Tournament Registration: Archers in the system can register for tournaments and select an available lane.
-During this process target data is collected via WebUI and the bow_reader app:
+Archers register for tournaments via the WebUI, selecting lanes and entering target details.
+During this process, data is collected:

-   * x_coordinate: Collected from target sensors.
-   * y_coordinate: Collected from target sensors.
-   * radius: Collected from target sensors.
-   * max_x_coordinate: Collected from target sensors.
-   * max_y_coordinate: Collected from target sensors.
-   * height: Collected from target sensors.
-   * points: Entered manually by the archer via WebUI.
-   * human-readable name: Entered manually by the archer via WebUI.
-   * Sensor ID: this will be provided by the sensor on the raspberry pi.
-4. Shooting and Data Collection: During a shooting session, data is captured and stored in real-time:
+* Target Sensors: Collect coordinates (x, y), radius, and height.
+* Manual Input: Archers enter points and human-readable names for targets.

+### Shooting and Data Collection

+During a session, the system captures real-time data:

-   * Bow Sensors:
+* Bow Sensors: Arrow engage/disengage times, pull length, and distance.
-      * Arrow engage time.
-      * Arrow disengage time.
-      * Pull length.
-      * Distance.
-   * Target Sensors:
+* Target Sensors: Landing time and coordinates (x, y).

-      * Arrow landing time.
-      * x_coordinate, y_coordinate.
-5. Tournament Completion: The tournament ends with the status "closed," halting further data collection.
+### Tournament Completion

+Once completed, the tournament is marked "closed," and data collection halts.

 ## Data Sources

-The system relies on two primary sources of data:

 ### Sensors

-Sensors embedded in the archer's bow and the target provide real-time performance metrics.
-This data is collected and processed by three Rust applications:
+Sensors in the bow and target capture:

-arrow_reader: Programs NFC tags on arrows and handles related data.
+* Bow Metrics: Pull length, engage/disengage times, and shot distance.
-bow_reader: Collects data from target sensors, including x/y coordinates, radius, and height.
+* Target Metrics: Landing coordinates, radius, and height.
-shot_reader: Gathers shooting metrics such as arrow engage/disengage times, landing times, and distances.

-### Archers (User-Provided Data)

-Archers use the WebUI to enter information during specific activities:
+### User-Provided Data

-User Registration: Archers input personal and equipment details, such as name, email, archery style, bow poundage, and arrow specifications.
+Archers input personal and equipment details (via WebUI) during registration and target setup.
-Tournament Registration: Archers select a tournament and lane, providing target setup details when necessary.
-Target Setup: Archers configure targets by specifying human-readable names and additional information to supplement sensor data.

-All measurements are going to be stored and manipulated using the metric system.
-However, the measurements may be displayed in either in metric or imperial depending on user's preference.

 ## Data Source Integration in the Workflow